I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The Garden Gnome Liberation Front would surely like to get into Ms. Atkin’s property.
 It was founded in the 1990s to free the miniature statues from captivity.
 Stealthily, the little chaps are removed from gardens and released into the wild, a place, if we were given to dreadful puns, we might call gnome man’s land.

 The origin of the African-American lawn jockey is murky but it does seem to date back to a time when slavery was the normal and acceptable way of things.

 The statuettes display exaggerated features and jet black skin.
 Dressed in white trousers, white shirt, and a bright red jacket the jockey usually holds a lantern.

 In a more enlightened age, lawn jockeys have become symbols of racism and are remembrances of discrimination and Jim Crow laws.
 As a result, some black jockeys have been given a paint job and now have pink skins.
 Others have been relegated to the back of the garden shed where they and the gnomes belong.

 Manufacturers have caught on and now supply a range of white jockeys with Caucasian features.
 A line of Hispanic jockeys has also been added.

 But the black lawn jockey may have a noble provenance.
 Some say these statues were used to mark the route of the Underground Railroad that slaves followed to freedom in Canada.
 Others say they commemorate the exploits of a young black man named Tom “Jocko” Graves who joined George Washington in the War of Independence against the British.

-There are lots of people who turn their noses up at commercial decorations and express themselves only through their own ingenuity.
-Let’s go on a mystery tour of the Internet and see what we can find.
+There are lots of people who turn their noses up at commercial decorations and express themselves through their own ingenuity.
+Let’s go on a mystery tour of the internet and see what we can find.

 In June 2016, two giant terracotta Chia heads appeared at the Fifield House Farm near Windsor, England.
 It’s said they are of Queen Elizabeth and Prince Philip although to the critical eye their identities are not immediately apparent.